RELEASE DAY! Meant for Good: A Study of Joseph

 When someone hurts us, God commands us to forgive because hate and bitterness do not line up with His teaching to love.
 Hate and love cannot coexist.
 Forgiveness cannot blossom when roots of unforgiveness hide in the soil of our hearts.

-Thankfully, God does not simply issue the command to forgive, sit back, and watch us struggle.
-He provides the Source of power that enables us to fulfill His command.
 The Apostle Paul wrote: “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me” (Galatians 2:20, ESV).

 The power of Christ in us enables us to forgive the deepest wounds.
 Trust me.
 I have been divorced for twelve years now.
 Had I refused to let God work His forgiveness in me and then through me, I would be an angry, bitter, hot mess about now.
 A healed heart is FREEDOM.